-As many of you know, search engine optimization drives incredible value to organizations.
-Whether in times of incredible growth or periods of stagnation, SEO retains its value because it can generate results over the long term.
+Whether in times of incredible growth or periods of stagnation, SEO drives incredible value to organizations because it generates results over the long term.

 In today’s world of search, you need to focus on SEO if you want to gain search visibility, lead people to your site, and have them convert.